laohixdxm/6.828/hw4/solution.md

 }
 ```

 We're going to get a page fault as soon as we invoke any user program on the xv6 prompt.
-The code will try to reference a memory address which it thinks it has access to and the MMU will generate a hardware interupt.
+The code will try to reference a memory address which it thinks it has access to and the MMU will generate a hardware interrupt.

 ## Part Two